Aceinna/docs_openrtk/EVB/overview.rst

 from PC to IMU via virtual serial ports.
 Up to 3 exposed IMU serial interfaces can be routed to PC.

-4. Open IMU evaluation board LED indicators
+4. OpenIMU evaluation board LED indicators
 -------------------------------------------

 Evaluation board has few LED indicators for visual monitoring of data traffic on serial ports: